OfficeDev/O365-Angular-GettingStarted/README.md

 ## This branch is a work in progress.
 For up to date information, please switch to the master branch.

-This sample was built for [Get started with Office 365 APIs in JavaScript web applications](http://aka.ms/get-started-with-js).
+This sample was built for [Create an Angular app with Office 365 APIs](http://aka.ms/get-started-with-js).
 You will complete the project in the *Starter* folder as you walk through the tutorial found on that page.
 You can find the completed project in the *Completed* folder of this repository.

-Check out [Get started with Office 365 APIs in JavaScript web applications](http://aka.ms/get-started-with-js) for a complete walkthrough on creating a JavaScript web application with the Office 365 APIs.
+Check out [Create an Angular app with Office 365 APIs](http://aka.ms/get-started-with-js) for a complete walkthrough on creating an Angular web application with the Office 365 APIs.
 If you'd prefer to just run the completed project found in the *Completed* folder, read the rest of this README.

 <a name="prerequisites"/>
 ## Prerequisites